-On average, women working full time in the United States are paid just 80 percent of what men in comparable positions are paid.
+On average, women working full-time in the United States are paid just 80 percent of what men in comparable positions are paid.
 Women of color make even less.
-Women of color are paid even less.
 Sadly, the gender pay gap exists also within Jewish institutions at similar rates.
 Salary data from Reform Movement professional associations reveals that Reform institutions are not immune from this societal problem.

-Why is there a need for the Reform Pay Equity Initiative?
+Why is there a need for the Reform Pay Equity Initiative (RPEI)?

 The issue of pay equity is often defined as a woman’s issue, yet we know it to be an issue of human rights and social justice.
 By engaging the entire Reform Movement around this issue, we are reinforcing the message that economic justice for women is at the core of our fundamental Jewish values.

 Through this effort, we have comprehensively assessed the salaries of the professionals who serve Reform institutions.
 In 2017, we used this data to professionally analyze the gender wage gap within the Reform Movement and published an analysis in the 2018 CCAR Journal.
-In addition to providing research and analysis of the wage gap, we have hired leading experts to conduct training and workshops and have presented at conferences, and published articles to educate Reform institutions about ethical hiring practices, implicit biases, and educate HUC students about negotiation skills.
-We additionally have provided grants to Reform institutions to conduct salary surveys and create educational materials to be distributed to the greater public.
-Currently, we are gathering data from 2019-2020 and analyzing the data to ascertain what impact we have made over the last three years.
-We continue to meet with our partner organizations on an annual basis to learn about important topics surrounding pay equity, discuss achievements, and look to areas that continue to need to be addressed within the movement.
+In addition to providing research and analysis of the wage gap, we have hired leading experts to conduct training and workshops and have presented at conferences and published articles to educate Reform institutions about ethical hiring practices and implicit biases and educate HUC students about negotiation skills.
+We have also provided grants to Reform institutions to conduct salary surveys and create educational materials to be distributed to the greater public.
+We continue to meet with our partner organizations on an annual basis to learn about important topics surrounding pay equity, discuss achievements, and look to areas that continue to need to be addressed within the Movement.